podium-lib/context/README.md

 The middleware is an Express middleware which is set on the Express instanse in the Layout server and run all registered parsers on each request.

-The middleware store the result of each parser as an object on the `res.podium.context`.
+The middleware store the result of each parser as an object on the `res.locals.podium.context`.
 This object is "http header like" and can be copied as headers on a http request to a Podlet.

 ### Serializing / deserializing

-These are `static` methods used to append and extract the "http header like" object from `res.podium.context` into a http request to Podlet and then back into `res.podium.context` in the Podlet server.
+These are `static` methods used to append and extract the "http header like" object from `res.locals.podium.context` into a http request to Podlet and then back into `res.locals.podium.context` in the Podlet server.

 ## Constructor